bodnjenie14/shield-docs/playing-online/how-to-connect-with-friends.md

 ## Things To Consider.

-* Host should have the better nat type
+* Host should preferably have an Open NAT type.
 * You can't host multiple instances of the same lobby.

 _Example_: you can have one lobby with Blood of the Dead, one lobby with IX, but not 2 lobbies with Blood the dead.

-* It can't automatically disband a lobby after use, you need to disband the lobby manually on the webpanel.
+* It can't automatically disband a lobby after use, you need to disband the lobby manually on the [webpanel](server-setup/server-webpanel.md"mention").